pytorch/torchtitan/README.md

 ## Multi-Node Training
-For training on ParallelCluster/Slurm type configurations, you can use the multinode_trainer.slurm file to submit your sbatch job.</br>
+For training on ParallelCluster/Slurm type configurations, you can use the `multinode_trainer.slurm` file to submit your sbatch job.

-Note that you will need to adjust the number of nodes and gpu count to your cluster configs.</br>
+To get started adjust the number of nodes and GPUs
-<b>To adjust total nodes:</b>
 ```
 #SBATCH --ntasks=2
 #SBATCH --nodes=2
 ```

-should both be set to your total node count.
-Then update the srun launch parameters to match:
+Then start a run where `nnodes` is your total node count, matching the sbatch node count above.

 ```
 srun torchrun --nnodes 2
 ```
-where nnodes is your total node count, matching the sbatch node count above.

-<b>To adjust gpu count per node:</b>

 If your gpu count per node is not 8, adjust: